Romulo-Moraes/rclock/README.md

 </div>

 <img src="./assets/Rclock example.png">
-Rclock is a highly customizable digital clock for terminal interfaces written in C that runs on POSIX platforms, the included features of the clock are change the color of the components, optionally hide the date and the seconds, set a custom date and so on...
+Rclock is a highly customizable digital clock for terminal interfaces written in C that runs on POSIX platforms, the included features of the Rclock are the possibility of change the color of the components, optionally hide the date and the seconds, set a custom date and so on...

-## Features
+## Features list
 <ul>
     <li>Set a color to the clock</li>
     <li>Set a color to the date</li>